Top 10 Best Alice in Chains Songs

 Excellent, one of their best songs, that riff is awesome!

-I have many favorite AIC songs but this is the one I always come back to.
+I have many favorite AIC songs, but this is the one I always come back to.

-This deserves at least top 10.
+This deserves at least a top 10 spot.

-In my opinion this is the best one.
-I grew up listening to this album and every time this song came on I couldn't help but belt out the lyrics.
+In my opinion, this is the best one.
+I grew up listening to this album and every time this song came on, I couldn't help but belt out the lyrics.

-This song is criminally underrated, such a strong and steady start on their comeback, the hook in this song is perfect, without a doubt deserves top ten status or at least top 15, we need at LEAST one high ranking Will DuVall song on this list!
+This song is criminally underrated, such a strong and steady start on their comeback.
+The hook in this song is perfect, without a doubt deserves top ten status or at least top 15.
+We need at LEAST one high-ranking Will DuVall song on this list!